 Color contrast controls are not as readily available as screen magnification and text size controls.
 The location of color contrast controls varies by web browser, and as new versions of browsers are released, color contrast controls may continue to evolve.

-Browsers with color controls (2010 browser version on Windows PC)
+Browsers with color controls

 - Internet Explorer: color controls are available under Tools/Internet Options.
 (You must change settings to ignore preset colors once you set up your color preferences.)